ruthmoog/yoga/README.md

 # yoga
-Help generating a schedule for daily yoga practise.
+_Generate a schedule for daily yoga practise._

 I practise daily yoga at home, where I typically practise via classes on youtube.
-Yoga with Adrienne provides themed [monthly calendars](https://yogawithadriene.com/calendar/), but these classes don't always fit with my schedule.
+Yoga with Adriene provides themed [monthly calendars](https://yogawithadriene.com/calendar/), but these classes don't always fit with my schedule.
 I want to cherry pick classes from the monthly calendar (to get a feel of the theme), whilst creating my own practice schedule using my favourite videos.
 I've been doing this manually until now; I'm going to automate it with Java instead!

 -----